IamSebastianDev/lootiful/README.md

 **Pixely Roguelike Loot Crawler** for [ReactJam 2024](https://reactjam.com).

 The game was created in a span of 7 Days (monday to monday) in May of 2024.
+(And won 3rd place! 🥳)

 ## How To Play